OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Introduction

 Recent methods introduce additional complexity into the autoencoders reconstruction task so that outliers are not reconstructed well \cite{abati2019latent, perera2019ocgan, zimmerer2018context}.
 To this end, denoising autoencoders (DAE) have been used.
 DAEs learn to reconstruct unperturbed images from images that have been perturbed by noise \cite{vincent2010stacked}.
 Beyond yielding more robust representations, the denoising task of the AE has been shown to induce a reconstruction error that approximates the local derivative of the log-density with respect to the input \cite{alain2014regularized}.
 Thus, a sample’s global reconstruction error reflects the norm of the derivative of the log-density with respect to the input.
 In this way, DAEs provide a more interpretable and theoretically grounded anomaly score.

 Context autoencoders (CAE) \cite{pathak2016context}, a specific type of DAE, have shown strong performance in the anomaly detection task \cite{zimmerer2018context, baur2020autoencoders}.
 Instead of being perturbed by noise, input images are subjected to random masking.
-Consequently, the CAE learns to inpaint the masked region of the input image in conjunction with the reconstruction task.
+Consequently, the CAE learns to inpaint a randomly masked region of the input image in conjunction with the reconstruction task.
 This random masking is similar to using salt-and-pepper noise, which has been shown to yield better representations by implicitly enforcing the AE to learn semantic information about the distribution of the training data \cite{pathak2016context}.
-An inherent drawback of CAEs for anomaly detection is that test images cannot be subjected to random masking without introducing unwanted variation in the reconstruction between samples \cite{zimmerer2018context}.
-As such, CAEs can suffer from the original issue faced by generic AEs; generalizing to construct images outside of the distribution of the training data.
+Despite these strengths, in some cases CAEs suffer from suboptimal representations leading to poor performance in the anomaly detection task.

-Inspired by the drawbacks of , we proposed One-Class Learned Encoder-Decoder (OLED) Network with Adversarial Context Masking for Novelty Detection.
+Inspired by the drawbacks of CAEs \cite{pathak2016context}, we proposed One-Class Learned Encoder-Decoder (OLED) Network with Adversarial Context Masking.
 OLED introduces a Mask Module $MM$ that produces masks applied to images input into the Reconstructor $R$.
-The masks generated by $MM$ are optimized to cover the most important part of the input image, resulting in a comparable reconstruction score across samples.
+The masks generated by $MM$ are optimized to cover the most important parts of the input image, resulting in a comparable reconstruction score across samples.
 The underlying intuition is that the loss of the masked region will be low in the case of inlier images and high in the case of outlier images.
-This stems from the fact that the Reconstructor learns to inpaint masked regions using only inlier samples.
-Thus, the inpainted regions of outlier images will consist of compositional patterns present in the inlier images, yielding a high reconstruction error.
+This stems from the fact that the Reconstructor learns to inpaint masked regions using mostly inlier samples.
+Thus, the inpainted regions of outlier images will consist of patterns present in the inlier images, yielding a high reconstruction error.